OInfinity/DiscoRead/README.md

-iuweiwuew# DiscoRead – Digital Library System
+# DiscoRead – Digital Library System

 DiscoRead is a JavaFX + SQLite digital library that allows users to discover, organize and store books locally while also importing online book data via the Google Books API.
 The system includes User Authentication so access is controlled through Login and Sign-Up.

----

 ## 1. Features Overview